lnricaud/SillySeasonFantasyLeague/README.md

 **teams#show**
 1. Checks if user logged in, if no redirects to login/signup page If logged in: 2. @league, @users created for view
-3. Checks if user has chosen a team name, if not redirects to ./app/views/teams/tname.html.erb ./app/views/**teams/tname.html.erb**
+3. Checks if user has chosen a team name, if not redirects to ./app/views/teams/name.html.erb ./app/views/**teams/name.html.erb**
-Submit button posts to teams#tname where User.team_name is updated in the db.
+Submit button posts to teams#name where User.team_name is updated in the db.